Programs originate with Rainforest

 For over two decades, the Rainforest Fund has been supporting these indigenous and tribal communities helping them to defend their rights and protect their environment and land.As a matter of principle and good governance, the RFUND will grant only 80% of the total budget of the project.
 Projects shall preferably have one year duration, will be assessed year by year, and will not go beyond a third year in order to avoid dependency.

-We strengthen and support local civil organizations and forest communities’ rights to their land, resources and protection from harmful effects from palm oil extraction.
+We strengthen and support local civil organizations and forest communities’ rights to their land, resources and ensure that justice systems return favorable jurisprudence.

-We provide integral support to groups in Papua New Guinea and Indonesia who fight for the recognition of their rights to exist and to control their land.
+We provide integral support to groups in Indonesia who fight for the recognition of their rights to exist, to control their land and to sustain their economies autonomously.

-In Brazil, Panama, Peru, Boliva and Ecuador our projects support land protection and monitoring; right to water; natural resource management; and indigenous children education.
+In Brazil, Panama, Peru, and Ecuador our projects support land protection and monitoring; right to water; and natural resource management.

 AIDESEP – Emergency funding supports the legal cases of indigenous leaders